github/docs/content/rest/scim.md

 ### Authenticating calls to the SCIM API

 You must authenticate as an owner of a {% data variables.product.product_name %} organization to use its SCIM API.
 The API expects an [OAuth 2.0 Bearer](/developers/apps/authenticating-with-github-apps) token to be included in the `Authorization` header.
-You may also use a personal access token, but you must first [authorize it for use with your SAML SSO organization](/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).
+If you use a personal access token for authentication, it must have the `admin:org` scope and you must also [authorize it for use with your SAML SSO organization](/github/authenticating-to-github/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 ### Mapping of SAML and SCIM data